Inappropriate Urination / Defecation

 Other medical conditions

 There are many diseases that cause cats to drink and urinate much more than normal, so they may not make it to the litter box in time.
 These include diabetes, kidney failure, and hyperthyroidism.

 A cause that is important to think about in older cats is arthritis.
 Arthritis in the back and hips can make it painful to posture for urinating and cause the cat to try urinating in other places.

-Urinating outside the litter box may be the only way your cat has to tell you they feel bad, so a multitude of other diseases that just make them feel bad may be enough to cause this problem.
-This is why it is very important for your veterinarian to examine your cat and evaluate them for other problems.
+Urinating outside the litter box is a cry for help from your cat.
+It is very important for your veterinarian to examine your cat and evaluate them for other problems.